Could Herpes Viruses Play a Role in Alzheimer’s? New Study Backs Theory

 Response from Other Researchers

 Though some researchers are skeptical, other scientists have been impressed by these new developments.
-Hugo Lövheim, a senior lecturer in the Department of Community Medicine and Rehabilitation at Umea University in Sweden, has been particularly excited about the in-depth analysis, using bioinformatic techniques, bringing more knowledge to support the increasing evidence in the role of viruses in Alzheimer’s.
+Hugo Lövheim, a senior lecturer in the Department of Community Medicine and Rehabilitation at Umea University in Sweden, has been particularly excited about the in-depth analysis using bioinformatic techniques, bringing more knowledge to support the increasing evidence of the role of viruses in Alzheimer’s.
 He noted that the HSV1 seems to affect the disease at its onset, whereas the 6A strain may play a role at later stages.
 Lövheim has urged further research, including drug research targeting both strains.
 (6, 7)

-The first researcher who has studied HSV1 as a possible cause of Alzheimer’s in 1991, Ruth Itzhaki, a professor emeritus of neuroscience and experimental psychology at the University of Manchester, believes that the link between HSV1 and Alzheimer’s is stronger than the relationship between 6A and the disease.
-However, she is happy to see that the possible connection between viruses and Alzheimer’s taken seriously by some researchers in current times.
+The first researcher who studied HSV1 as a possible cause of Alzheimer’s in 1991, Ruth Itzhaki, a professor emeritus of neuroscience and experimental psychology at the University of Manchester, believes that the link between HSV1 and Alzheimer’s is stronger than the relationship between 6A and the disease.
+However, she is happy to see that the possible connection between viruses and Alzheimer’s is taken seriously by some researchers in current times.
 (6, 8, 9)

 What’s Next?